-(a) the number of relevant securities of each class to which the irrevocable commitment or letter of intent relates;

-(b) the identity of the person from whom the irrevocable commitment or letter of intent has been procured.
-For this purpose, the information which should be disclosed is that which would be required by Note 5 on Rule 8 if the person concerned were disclosing a dealing in relevant securities;

-(c) in respect of an irrevocable commitment, any outstanding conditions to which it is subject and the circumstances (if any) in which it will cease to be binding; and

-(d) in the case of an irrevocable commitment or a letter of intent procured prior to the announcement of a firm intention to make an offer, the price (and any other material terms) of the possible offer in respect of which the commitment or letter has been procured, which terms the potential offeror will then be bound to in accordance with Rule 2.5(a).
+- (a) the number of relevant securities of each class to which the irrevocable commitment or letter of intent relates: - (b) the identity of the person from whom the irrevocable commitment or letter of intent has been procured.
+For this purpose, the information which should be disclosed is that which would be required by Note 5 on Rule 8 if the person concerned were disclosing a dealing in relevant securities; - (c) in respect of an irrevocable commitment, the circumstances (if any) in which it will cease to be binding; and - (d) in the case of an irrevocable commitment or a letter of intent procured prior to the announcement of a firm intention to make an offer, the value (and any other material terms) of the possible offer in respect of which the commitment or letter has been procured.
+(See Rule 2.5(a).)